marcoscv-work/Liferay-6.2-with-Bootstrap-3.x-theme/README.md

-# Liferay-6.2-with-Bootstrap-3.x-theme
+# Liferay-6.2-with-Bootstrap-3.x-theme (Banch based on Bootstrap 3.3.5)

 This project provide one of ways to remove Bootstrap 2.3.2 from Liferay 6.2 and use Bootstrap 3.x.
 For this I created a new directory called "bs3" into AUI directory, here "Bootstrap 3 SASS" files are placed, and two custom files:

 + _bs2_extender.scss: This file extend Bootstrap 2.3.2 classes with equals from Bootstrap 3.x
 + _bs_liferay_fixes.scss: some fixes in Liferay componets based on BS2

 This theme does not require any change in portal code, it is only a Liferay 6.2 theme.